matheuristic/plan9port-config/README.md

 - `condarun`: `condarun envname cmd arg1 ...` executes `cmd` with the given args in the `envname` Conda environment (default environment is the one active when Acme was launched, else `base`).
+- `Clean`: `Clean 'REGEX'` deletes clean Acme file windows with names matching the given regular expression.
+If no regular expression is provided, then all clean Acme file windows are deleted.
 - `codepv`: Preview current Acme window code file in a browser.
 - `ct`: `ct COLUMNNUMBER COMMENTPREFIX` adds `COMMENTPREFIX` at `COLUMNNUMBER` in each line of STDIN or text piped to the command.